 16 and 17 year olds in Bedford Borough can now get their COVID-19 vaccinations at drop ins sites, with no appointment necessary.

 If you are aged 16 or over you can also book your COVID-19 vaccination via the National Booking System www.nhs.uk/covid-vaccination or by phoning 119.

 It is also really important that people get their second vaccination when it is time.
 See the BLMK CCG website for information on second dose appointments and drop ins.

 Children and young people aged 12 to 15

-This autumn all children aged 12 to 15 years are being offered the first dose of the COVID-19 vaccination.
+All children aged 12 to 15 years are being offered their COVID-19 vaccinations.
 Vaccinating children should help to reduce the need for children to have time off school and to reduce the risk of spread of COVID-19 within schools.